-Pursuant to 935 CMR 500.050(8)(b), Community Care Collective, Inc. ("CCC") will only be accessible to individuals, visitors, and agents who are 21 years of age or older with a verified and valid government-issued photo ID.
-Upon entry into the premises of the marijuana establishment by an individual, visitor, or agent, a CCC agent will immediately inspect the person's proof of identification and determine the person's age, in accordance with 935 CMR 500.140(2).
+Pursuant to 935 CMR 500.050(8)(b), Community Care Collective, Inc. ("Community Care Collective") will only be accessible to individuals, visitors, and agents who are 21 years of age or older with a verified and valid government-issued photo ID.
+Upon entry into the premises of the marijuana establishment by an individual, visitor, or agent, a Community Care Collective agent will immediately inspect the person's proof of identification and determine the person's age, in accordance with 935 CMR 500.140(2).

-In the event CCC discovers any of its agents intentionally or negligently sold marijuana to an individual under the age of 21, the agent will be immediately terminated, and the Commission will be promptly notified, pursuant to 935 CMR 500.105(1)(m).
-CCC will not hire any individuals who are under the age of 21 or who have been convicted of distribution of controlled substances to minors in the Commonwealth or a like violation of the laws in other jurisdictions, pursuant to 935 CMR 500.030(1).
+In the event Community Care Collective discovers any of its agents intentionally or negligently sold marijuana to an individual under the age of 21, the agent will be immediately terminated, and the Commission will be promptly notified, pursuant to 935 CMR 500.105(1)(m).
+Community Care Collective will not hire any individuals who are under the age of 21 or who have been convicted of distribution of controlled substances to minors in the Commonwealth or a like violation of the laws in other jurisdictions, pursuant to 935 CMR 500.030(1).

-Pursuant to 935 CMR 500.105(4), CCC will not engage in any marketing, advertising or branding practices that are targeted to, deemed to appeal to or portray minors under the age of 21.
-CCC will not engage in any advertising, marketing and branding by means of television, radio, internet, mobile applications, social media, or other electronic communication, billboard or other outdoor advertising, including sponsorship of charitable, sporting or similar events, unless at least 85% of the audience is reasonably expected to be 21 years of age or older as determined by reliable and current audience composition data.
-CCC will not manufacture or sell any edible products that resemble a realistic or fictional human, animal or fruit, including artistic, caricature or cartoon renderings, pursuant to 935 CMR 500.150(1)(b).
-In accordance with 935 CMR 500.105(4)(a)(5), any marketing, advertising and branding materials for public viewing will include a warning stating, "For use only by adults 21 years of age or older.
+Pursuant to 935 CMR 500.105(4), Community Care Collective will not engage in any advertising practices that are targeted to, deemed to appeal to or portray minors under the age of 21.
+Community Care Collective will not engage in any advertising by means of television, radio, internet, mobile applications, social media, or other electronic communication, billboard or other outdoor advertising, including sponsorship of charitable, sporting or similar events, unless at least 85% of the audience is reasonably expected to be 21 years of age or older as determined by reliable and current audience composition data.
+Community Care Collective will not manufacture or sell any edible products that resemble a realistic or fictional human, animal, fruit, or sporting-equipment item including artistic, caricature or cartoon renderings, pursuant to 935 CMR 500.150(1)(b).
+In accordance with 935 CMR 500.105(4)(a)(5), any advertising created for public viewing will include a warning stating, "For use only by adults 21 years of age or older.
 Keep out of the reach of children.
 Marijuana can impair concentration, coordination and judgment.
 Do not operate a vehicle or machinery under the influence of marijuana.
 Please Consume Responsibly."
-Pursuant to 935 CMR 500.105(6)(b), CCC packaging for any marijuana or marijuana products will not use bright colors, resemble existing branded products, feature cartoons or celebrities commonly used to market products to minors, feature images of minors or other words that refer to products commonly associated with minors or otherwise be attractive to minors.
-CCC's website will require all online visitors to verify they are 21 years of age or older prior to accessing the website, in accordance with 935 CMR 500.105(4)(b)(13).
+Pursuant to 935 CMR 500.105(6)(b), Community Care Collective packaging for any marijuana or marijuana products will not use bright colors, defined as colors that are "neon" in appearance, resemble existing branded products, feature cartoons, a design, brand or name that resembles a non-cannabis consumer or celebrities commonly used to market products to minors, feature images of minors or other words that refer to products commonly associated with minors or otherwise be marketed to minors.
+Community Care Collective's website will require all online visitors to verify they are 21 years of age or older prior to accessing the website, in accordance with 935 CMR 500.105(4)(b)(13).